Astros Spring Training

 Stadium Information

 Osceola County Stadium is symbolic of the ballparks built to host spring training in the 1980s.
 It was also one of the first stadiums produced by HOK, the renowned ballpark architectural firm that became a household name after designing Camden Yards.
 Although an $18.3 million renovation in 2003 spruced up the place considerably, Osceola County Stadium remains a relatively uninspiring facility known for its basic design and intimacy.
 Its official capacity of 5,300 is the smallest of any of the 24 ballparks used for spring training.
 The stadium's exterior is made of concrete shaded in the Astros' team colors and, like the team's home state, the interior has plenty of wide open spaces, as roomy concourses and patios abound.
 The right field corner is occupied by a building that houses the USSSA (United States Specialty Sports Association) headquarters and Hall of Fame.
 A similarly attractive building in the left field corner contains the Astros' clubhouse and offices.
-Pennants from eight of the nine years that the Astros have made the playoffs are on the facade of the press box.
-For those wondering, the 1981 team doesn't get their due because of the two-month strike that split that season into two halves and thereby negated any clear-cut division winners.
 The stadium is named after the county it's located in.
 Kissimmee is the county seat.

 Fast Facts